Prepare to File

 First, gather all your tax documents and information.

-- Income Documents: Gather your income documents (IRS Forms W2, 1099 and any other records of your income and expenses) and remember to include the income even if you didn't receive an IRS Form W-2 or 1099.
+1. Income Documents: Gather your income documents (Forms W-2, 1099 and any other records of your income and expenses) and remember to include the income even if you didn’t receive an Form W-2 or 1099.

-- Social Security Cards: You need a card for each person you’ll list on your tax return – having the card is the best way to verify you have the correct number.
+5. Social Security Cards: You need a card for each person you’ll list on your tax return – having the card is the best way to verify you have the correct Social Security Number (SSN).

 You can find more information on what you need to gather at IRS.gov Free File.